raspberrychris/cryptotravellers/content/blog/defi-explained-lending-and-borrowing.md

 ## AAVE

-The name Aave comes from the Finnish word for "ghost" and is a lending protocol on the Ethereum blockchain, a decentralized network.
+The name Aave comes from the Finnish word for "ghost" and is a lending protocol on the Ethereum blockchain, a decentralised network.

-Aave is a decentralized lending and borrowing platform that addresses the issues of affordability, transparency, and security in today’s market.
+[Aave](https://aave.com/) is a decentralized lending and borrowing platform that addresses the issues of affordability, transparency, and security in today’s market.

 Lenders earn from ERC20 compliant aTokens at a ratio of 1: 1 to the delivered assets.
 This means that while lending 36 Dai, they receive 36 aTokens (in this case, 36 aDai).

 ## Compound

-Compound is an algorithmic money market protocol on Ethereum that, like Aave, allows you to borrow or lend money and earn interest for providing collateral.
+[Compound](https://compound.finance/) is an algorithmic money market protocol on Ethereum that, like Aave, allows you to borrow or lend money and earn interest for providing collateral.
 The protocols lets the rates of borrowing and lending adjust automatically based on demand.

 Compound makes 10% of the interest paid as your reserves; everything else is shared with ALL other lenders in the network.

 ## Yearn.finance

-The Yearn Finance platform communicates with several other decentralized financial protocols on the Ethereum blockchain, aiming to maximize investor returns.
+The [Yearn Finance](https://yearn.finance/) platform communicates with several other decentralized financial protocols on the Ethereum blockchain, aiming to maximize investor returns.
 It can be described as an AI advisor for unsecured-backed digital assets which is perfect for folks seeking investors who will loan them their stablecoin at a rate higher than its historic average (preferably around 1% per month).

 Yearn’s YFI token has an automatic reward system.
 There are several products on the platform, such as loans and deposits.